Graph subshifts: Introduction

 \section{Introduction}

 Subshifts of finite type are well studied objects in symbolic dynamics \cite{LindMarcus} and ergodic theory.
 Given an alphabet $\Sigma$, a subshift of finite type (SFT) on $\setZ^d$ is a set of configurations $\Y \subseteq \Sigma^{\setZ^d}$ that do not contain a given finite set of forbidden patterns $\F \subseteq \Sigma^{\{-n,n\}^d}$.
 In spite of their relatively benign and local definition, SFT have proven to have complex global behaviours.
 One example of such results is the existence of aperiodic SFTs in dimension $2$, but not in dimensional $1$.
 Even some natural problems such as determining whether an SFT contains a periodic configuration at all, are proven to be undecidable \cite{Berger}.
 This local-to-global complexity is in fact shared by multiple dynamical systems and most notably with Cellular Automata (CA) \cite{Langton}.
-However, the two models are deeply connected as CA of dimension $d$ can be seen as subshift of dimension $d+1$.
+However, the two models are deeply connected as CA of dimension $d$ can be seen as subshifts of dimension $d+1$.
 This connection as been used to prove multiple theorems on different subclasses of CA \cite{Kari}.
-This result is also one of the original motivations of this paper: Graph subshifts ought to be a mean to study a generalization of CA called Causal Graph Dynamics (CGD) \cite{DurbecIMRCGD}.
+This result is also one of the original motivations of this paper: Graph subshifts ought to be a means to study a generalization of CA called Causal Graph Dynamics (CGD) \cite{DurbecIMRCGD}.
 CGD extend CA in two complementary ways: first because they are defined on arbitrary graphs of bounded degree $m$, and second because they allow for the graph itself to evolve, according to a local, shift-invariant rule.
 Graph subshifts aim to encompass CGD spacetime diagrams as a subclass.

-Subshifts have already been generalized to configurations over Cayley graphs of finitely presented groups.
+Subshifts have already been generalized to configurations over finitely generated groups.
 However this is not enough to simulate CGD as all configurations share the same support graph.
 In this paper, we provide a formalism which relaxes this constraint, allowing the support of the graphs itself to also be prescribed by set of forbidden patterns.
-We introduce and formalize the notion of graph subshifts, i.e. sets of graphs that are defined by forbidding finitely many local patterns.
+We introduce and formalize the notion of graph subshifts, i.e. sets of graphs that are defined by forbidding local patterns.